 PERSON COMPLETING THIS FORM: PHONE:

 Name: DATE:

 Title: TIME:

-TIME STAFF ARRIVED ON-SITE: 1
+TIME STAFF ARRIVED ON-SITE:

 DOES THE CUSTOMER WANT THE City TO CALL FOR CLEANING SERVICE?
+Yes No If no, give the customer the Cleaning Declination Form and have them sign here: If customer called a cleaning contractor, provide name and contact number:

 RESIDENT NAME: IF RENT,

-☐ Owner PROPERTY MANAGER(S):
+□ Owner PROPERTY MANAGER(S):

-☐ Renter OWNER:
+□ Renter OWNER:

 ADDRESS: ADDRESS:

-PHONE: HONE:
+PHONE: PHONE:

-OF PEOPLE LIVING AT RESIDENCE:
+OF PEOPLE LIVING AT RESIDENCE: I

-Approximate Age of Home: # of I Bathrooms: # of Rooms Affected:
+Approximate Age of Home: # of Bathrooms: # of Rooms Affected:

 Numbers of Photographs or Videos Taken: Where are photos/video stored?

-☐ Photographs ☐ Video ☐ Customer did not provide or allow photographs 5
+Photographs Video Customer did not provide or allow photographs 6

-Is nearest upstream manhole visibly higher than the dr rain/fix xture that spilled? \square Yes \square No
+Is nearest upstream manhole visibly higher than the dr rain/f ixture that spilled?
+Yes  No

-Does property have a Property Line Cleanout or BPD? □ cı eanout  BPD 🗖 Neither ☐ Unknown
+Does property have a Property Line Cleanout or BPD?
+Cleanout BPD Neither Unknown

-If yes, was the Property Line Cleanout/BPD operationa e time of the spill? ☐ Yes ☐ No ☐ Unknown
+If yes, was the Property Line Cleanout/BPD operational at the time of the spill?

-Have there ever been any previous spills at this locatio n? ☐ Yes ☐ No ☐ Unknown
+Have there ever been any previous spills at this location?

-Has the resident had any plumbing work done recently If YES, please describe: ☐ Yes ☐ No ☐ Unknown
+Has the resident had any plumbing work done recently If YES, please describe: Has the resident had any plumbing work done recently?
+Image: Pressident had any plumbing work done recently?
+If YES, please describe: